ByronAP/NOMAD/IMPLEMENTATION.md

 implementation of <see cref="INomadTypeInfoResolver"/>.
 Applications targeting NativeAOT or similar ahead-of-time compilation models provide the resolver to ensure full functionality.
 The <see cref="ReflectionNomadTypeInfoResolver"/>
+A source generator included in the library emits a `GeneratedNomadTypeInfoResolver` used when no custom resolver is provided.
-remains the default for convenient dynamic usage when reflection is permitted.
+Types may declare `[NomadMeta("Resolver", "My.Custom.Resolver")]` to override the generated resolver. remains the default for convenient dynamic usage when reflection is permitted.